8n8/whatthestudentsthink/README.md

 # Building

+First clone the repository and cd into it.

-Software versions that the installation is tested with:
+Software versions that the build is tested with:

 + [Elm](https://guide.elm-lang.org/install.html) 0.18.0
 + [Haskell Tool Stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/) 1.7.1